domRiddle/ASF/Setting-up.md

 ***

-This is detailed instruction dedicated for less advanced users who would like to use ASF.
-If you're more advanced user, probably short instructions available on the main page will be enough for you, if not, feel free to continue reading.
+This is detailed instruction dedicated for both less advanced, and more advanced users who would like to use ASF.
+By reading it, you'll learn how to configure and use ASF.

 **[Here](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** you can find latest stable release of ASF.
 Find **ASF.zip** link on the bottom to download ASF.
 ASF comes in zipped archive format, therefore prior to launching it you should unpack the archive, using any tool you want to, I suggest **[7-zip](http://www.7-zip.org/)**.